Quantum-Accelerators/quacc/docs/src/user/quick-start.md

 By default, the output of all compute jobs in QuAcc is a dictionary, which always has the key `"atoms"` containing a copy of the output `Atoms` object.
 This can be used to pass structure information between jobs, as shown above.

-## Example 4: A Pair of Parallel Calculations
+## A Pair of Parallel Calculations

 What if you wanted to run two separate calculations in parallel?
 Well, you might try to do something like the following, but it will run like any normal Python function wherin `atoms2` will not be run until after the calculation on `atoms1` finished.